29Schiller/OOP-Master-HCMIU/README.md

 ●  We want to express our sincerest thanks to our lecturers and the people who have helped us to achieve this project's goals:

-+ Dr. Tran Thanh Tung
++ Dr. Trần Thanh Tùng

 + MSc.
-Nguyen Trung Nghia
+Nguyễn Trung Nghĩa